microconfig/microconfig/README.md

 ```

-Yaml format configs will be built in *.yaml, property format configs will be built in *.properties.
+Yaml format configs will be built into *.yaml, property format configs will be built into *.properties.
 If *.properties configs include *.yaml configs, result file will be *.yaml.

 Microconfig can detect config's format based on separators (if config file has extension neither *.yaml nor *.properties).
 If you use ':' key-value separator, Microconfig will handle it like *.yaml ('=' for *.properties).